slampenny/SmartSeeder/README.md

 ============

 - Add 'Jlapp\SmartSeeder\SmartSeederServiceProvider' to your providers array in app/config/app.php
-- Run the migration that adds the seeds table to the database by typing php artisan migrate --package="vendor/package" on the command line
+- Run the migration that adds the seeds table to the database by typing the following on the command line.
+    ```
+    php artisan migrate --package="vendor/package"
+    ```
 - Run php artisan config:publish jlapp/smart-seeder to push config files to your app folder if you want to override the name of the seeds folder or the name of the table where seeds are stored